sugarlabs/DMP/README.md

 live projects [here](https://bit.ly/DMP2024ProjectList).
 The applications close on 1st May for the contributors post which the mentors will need to share the final shortlists.

+Potential contributors:
+* Please refer to the [Sugar Labs documentation](https://github.com/sugarlabs/sugar-docs) in regard to our code of conduct, communications guide, and getting started.
+* Please note that only projects with the **DMP2024** tag will be available this year (we need to start slowly in our first year in the program).